Rsantct/pe.audio.sys/pe.audio.sys/doc/80_Bluetooth.md

 Please copy **`macros/examples/x_BT_pulse`** for example to `macros/9_BT`

-Got to your device bluetooth settings, then connect it to your hostname pe.audio.sys machine.
+Go to your device bluetooth settings, then connect it to your hostname pe.audio.sys machine.

 Select the **BT** input or run the macro to listening to BT devices, by command line or by using the control web page.